 How does the phishing virus spreads?

-According to what we can observe from the reports we receive, the primary means to spread the virus is email.
+The primary means to spread the virus is email.

 By pretending an identity is known to the user, the hacker throws his bait.